Wisdom Tooth Removal in Naperville, IL

 What Happens if Impacted Teeth Are Left Untreated

-- Infection: Bacteria can enter around a partially erupted tooth, causing painful infection (pericoronitis)
+- Infection: Bacteria slipping in around a partially erupted tooth can cause painful infection (pericoronitis)

-- Cysts: A fluid-filled sac can form around an impacted tooth, damaging the jawbone and nerves
+- Cysts: A fluid-filled sac may form around an impacted tooth, damaging the jawbone and nerves

-- Damage to neighbors: Pressure from impacted teeth can cause cavities or bone loss in adjacent molars
+- Damage to neighbors: Pressure from impacted teeth can lead to cavities or bone loss in adjacent molars

-- Crowding: Wisdom teeth can push other teeth out of alignment
+- Crowding: Wisdom teeth can shove other teeth out of alignment

-- Gum disease: Hard-to-clean areas around impacted teeth become breeding grounds for bacteria
+- Gum disease: Hard-to-clean areas around impacted teeth turn into breeding grounds for bacteria

 When to call us: Severe pain, swelling that spreads to your cheek or neck, difficulty swallowing, fever, or pus drainage near the back of your mouth.